-Follow the 5Ls that are needed to design a flow line.
+Follow the industry-proven steps that are needed to design a flow line, based on the Toyota Production System.
 The result of our step-by-step methodology is a world-class Lean production line.

 Online courses and certification in Mixed Model Line Design and Mixed Model Material Flow.
 Master the key principles to designing a flow line.

 Easy-to-use simulation modeling software designed specifically for Lean professionals and process design.

 Access our library of advanced Lean training materials including exercises, simulation tips, and mini-courses.

 Our online courses were originally designed for a Fortune 100 client.
 They have been thoroughly reviewed to include the necessary in-depth information that you will need in order to design world-class production lines and material delivery systems.
 Each course will walk you through the complete series of steps, from research and data gathering, all the way through to deployment.

 Mixed Model Line Design is the step-by-step methodology for designing high-mix production lines or value streams.
 The result is a production line that can manufacture a large number of different products and options, with high efficiency and quality.

 The tools of Mixed Model Line Design allow the design of lines that can handle inevitable changes in mix and volume, without degrading throughput or productivity.
 And they avoid the need for batching models, and for extensive and costly line changeovers.